shaoweizhang1/AttnRes_PEFT/README.md

 ## Why It Is Still Interesting

-Although the current results are still behind LoRA, we think the method is meaningful because it explores a different PEFT direction.
-Instead of changing weight matrices, AttnRes-PEFT adapts the model by changing how residual information is reused across layers.
-Our results suggest that this depth-wise routing can already help, especially on reasoning-heavy tasks such as GSM8K.
+This work explores a PEFT direction that is different from weight-update-centric methods.
+Instead of directly adapting backbone weight matrices, AttnRes-PEFT adapts *depth-wise information routing* through residual mixing across layers.

-This direction is also naturally compatible with methods such as LoRA.
-A hybrid design could let one component change what each layer computes, while the other changes how information is routed across depth.
-We see this as a promising direction for future work.
+With the latest `mul_sum` variant, this routing-based approach is not only viable but also competitive against LoRA on the current task set.
+It also remains naturally compatible with LoRA-style methods: one component can adapt layer computation, while the other adapts cross-layer routing.